rabbitmq/rabbitmq-website/site/oauth2-examples.md

 The user displayed by the management ui is not the user name but `rabbitmq_client` which is the identity of RabbitMQ to work on half of the user.

-This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow we just saw above.
+This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow you just saw above.
 It was signed with the symmetric key.

 ![JWT token](./img/oauth2/admin-token-signed-sym-key.png)